vjeantet/bitfan/docs/content/introduction.md

 Bitfan works on every platform and does not require a runtime or any library to run it.

-Beehive is an event and agent system, which allows you to create your own agents that perform automated tasks triggered by events and filters.
-It is modular, flexible and really easy to extend for anyone.
-It has modules (we call them Hives), so it can interface with, talk to, or retrieve information from Twitter, Tumblr, Email, IRC, Jabber, RSS, Jenkins, Hue - to name just a few.
-Check out the full list of available Hives in our Wiki.

-Huginn is a system for building agents that perform automated tasks for you online.
-They can read the web, watch for events, and take actions on your behalf.
-Huginn's Agents create and consume events, propagating them along a directed graph.
-Think of it as a hackable version of IFTTT or Zapier on your own server.
-You always know who has your data.
-You do.

-“Trigger Happy” is a free software that provides a bridge to automatically share data between popular services you use on the web.
-And instead of giving your credentials to them, keep them with your own Trigger Happy to keep the control of your data !

-Logstash is an open source, server-side data processing pipeline that ingests data from a multitude of sources simultaneously, transforms it, and then sends it to your favorite “stash.”
-(Ours is Elasticsearch, naturally.)

 {{%children style="h2" description="true"%}}